typedorm/typedorm/docs/api.md

   // Entity to put into db
   // Item will be created to table configured on @Entity or Connection entity

+  // @Optional;
+  // Additional options
+  options: {
+    // @Optional
+    // condition based creates
+    // when present, it must evaluate to true in order for operation to succeed. where
+  }
 )
 ```